TOTAL PRICE: Complete the form to calculate price

 Bon Wauw Homestay lies on a fine sandy beach on the remote West Waigeo island of Manyaifun.

-Three private beach bungalows are available.
-There is also a 3 room, over-water, family bungalow.
-(On the booking form above, the family bungalow is booked by the room.)
 All bungalows have verandahs with seats and tables and fine views across the bay to the neighbouring island of Batang Pele.
 The bungalow bedrooms have the usual mattress on the floor with a mosquito net, pillows, bolsters, mattress cover and sheet.

 Meals are served in Bon Wauw’s over-water dining room and drinking water, tea and coffee making supplies are always available there for guests.